Container deposit scheme

 There have been a number of significant changes to the CDS since its inception largely relating to the scope of containers within the scheme.
 In particular, in 2003 the legislation was amended to include flavoured milks and fruit juices (pure) in containers less than 1 litre.
 Then in 2008 the refund amount increased from 5 to 10 cents.
 Both these changes led to more South Australians participating in the scheme, resulting in less litter on our streets and less beverage containers sent to landfill.

-South Australia leads the nation in the recovery, recycling and litter reduction of beverage containers with a current, overall return rate of 76% in 2020–21.
+South Australia continues strong recovery, recycling and litter reduction of beverage containers with a current, overall return rate of 76% in 2022–23.

 The EPA uses the term 'return rate' to determine how the container deposit scheme is performing.
 Return rates are calculated based on industry data on the number of eligible beverage containers sold in South Australia, against the number of those containers returned for a refund.
 This data is provided to the EPA according to beverage container material types.

 Glass beverage containers included in South Australia’s container deposit scheme include those used for beer, cider and soft drinks.
-The scheme does not currently include glass bottles used for wine or spirits.
+The scheme does not currently include glass bottles used for wine, spirits or cordials.

-In South Australia, the glass is usually sorted at the collection depot into clear, green and amber (brown) colours ready for recycling into new products.
-South Australia’s glass cullet is considered the highest quality and value, due to the colour sorting undertaken at depots.
+South Australia’s glass cullet is considered the highest quality and value.
 New products made from the recycled beverage glass include new glass bottles and jars, and a sand substitute in concrete.

-In 2020–21, the return and rate for glass beverage containers was 80.9%.
-Approximately 33,065 tonnes of glass beverage containers were returned for a refund and recycling.
+In 2022–23, the return rate for glass beverage containers was 85.6%.
+Approximately 28,783 tonnes of glass beverage containers were returned for a refund and recycling.

 Aluminium beverage containers included in South Australia’s container deposit scheme are used for a wide range of alcoholic and soft (non-alcoholic) drinks.